FahmidaAkterShimu/Portfolio-Website/README.md

 # Portfolio-Website
-This is a beginner-to-intermediate level web development project, typical of a student portfolio website assignment.
+This is a beginner web development project, typical of a student portfolio website assignment.
 <br>

 <b> Programming Languages Used: </b> <br>